-This survey states the 75% of clients prefer to pay with a credit card or debit card – whether paying in person or online.
+This survey states that 75% of clients prefer to pay with a credit card or debit card – whether paying in person or online.
 The way you will go about accepting these payments relies on the business type you’re operating.

 For instance, if you own a brick-and-mortar store, you will require a merchant account.
 A merchant account is a bank account that allows companies to accept payments from their consumers in multiple ways.
 On the other hand, if you run an online business, you will require an e-commerce site and a payment gateway.
-The payment gateway encrypts any data entered on your payment page and ensures to secure customers’ sensitive information.
+The payment gateway encrypts any data entered on your payment page and ensures secure transmission of customers’ sensitive information.

-Besides, remember if you’re accepting online payments, it’s your responsibility to keep the confidential customer information secure.
+Besides, remember if you’re accepting online payments, it’s your responsibility to keep confidential customer information secure.
 For this, make sure to select a Payment Card Industry (PCI) compliant payment gateway.

 2. Accept eChecks through ACH Processing

 ACH (Automated Clearing House) processing is another popular method to accept payments from your customers.
 This option enables consumers to provide you with their routing and bank account details for electronic payments.
 There are many other benefits of picking ACH processing – it comes with lower charges than debit or credit cards.
 ACH is more secure than having consumers who write you checks every month.
 This system also saves you time as you will require to submit the details only once, and the amount will be deducted automatically as arranged.
 Moreover, it will help you make your cash flow smooth and generate predictable revenue.